 When a borrower takes out insurance through Bank11, the seller will capitalise the lifetime insurance premiums on to the outstanding principal amount of the related loan.
-These contracts could then give rise to set-off after default of the insurance company in an amount of unused insurance premiums.
+These contracts could then give rise to set-off after a default by the insurance company in the amount of unused insurance premiums.

 Bank11 is contractually obliged to indemnify the issuer for any set-off claim brought by a customer.
-For this reason, the transaction may only be exposed to insurance set-off risk if there is a simultaneous default by the originator and the insurance provider.
-Fitch tested the class A notes' rating sensitivity to a materialisation of approximated insurance premium set-off losses in line with the Consumer ABS Rating Criteria.
+For this reason, the transaction may only be exposed to insurance set-off risk if there are a simultaneous defaults by the originator and the insurance provider.
+Fitch tested the class A and B notes' rating sensitivity to a materialisation of approximated insurance premium set-off losses in line with the Consumer ABS Rating Criteria.
+We assumed sequential amortisation of the notes for this sensitivity because an insurance set-off can occur on a default by both the insurance provider and the servicer providing an indemnity.
+This event triggers sequential amortisation.
 The ratings are not constrained by the sensitivity testing.